Patellofemoral Arthritis

 In one third of the patients with patellofemoral arthritis, no radiographic evidence of osteoarthritis was present in other compartments of the knee.
 This isolated patellofemoral arthritis was seen more often in a valgus alignment than was isolated tibiofemoral arthritis.

-In another study, CT of 40 knees in flexion revealed that in patients with patellofemoral arthritis, the tibial tubercle had a significantly more lateral position than it does in normal knees.[13]
-However, whether this finding represents a cause or a result of arthritic damage to the joint was not determined.
+In another study, computed tomography of 40 knees in flexion revealed that in patients with patellofemoral arthritis, the tibial tubercle had a significantly more lateral position than it does in normal knees.
+[16] However, whether this finding represents a cause or a result of arthritic damage to the joint was not determined.

 Previous